Robinyo/ionic-angular-schematics/README.md

 cp -R /usr/local/lib/node_modules/@ionic-angular/* @ionic-angular/
 ```

+### Locally

 To add @ionic-angular/schematics to a project using npm:

 ```bash
 npm install @ionic-angular/schematics --save-dev
 ```

-To define a default collection (locally) add the following to your project's `.angular-cli.json`:
+To define a default collection add the following to your project's `.angular-cli.json`:

 ```json
 "defaults": {